Session 3 - Module A: Advanced Orchestration Patterns¶

 return coordination_commands

-Synchronization Point Management
+Synchronization Point Management¶

 def _synchronization_point_node(self, state: AdvancedWorkflowState) -> AdvancedWorkflowState:

-"""Manage complex synchronization points with conditional waiting"""
+"""Manage complex synchronization points with conditional waiting for data consistency"""

-completed_branches = state["completed_branches"]
+completed_branches = state["completed_processing_branches"]

 sync_points = state["sync_points"]